-It is a type of neoplasm in which the white blood cells called plasma cells multiply abnormally and become malignant.
+Plasma Cell Neoplasms is a type of neoplasm in which the white blood cells called plasma cells multiply abnormally and become malignant.
 There are several types of them including multiple myeloma, IgM (Waldenstrom’s) macroglobulinemia, and solitary plasmacytoma, (comprising solitary osseous plasmacytoma and extramedullary plasmacytoma).
 However, among them multiple myeloma is the most common plasma cell neoplasm.

-In cancerous plasma cells there is an overproduction of a component of immunoglobulin (any of a group of glycoproteins that act as antibodies in the immune system by binding with the specific antigens) called M component.
+In cancerous plasma cells, there is an overproduction of a component of immunoglobulin (any of a group of glycoproteins that act as antibodies in the immune system by binding with the specific antigens) called the M component.
 In multiple myeloma, this M component is found in circulation in the blood and sometimes different organs or bones of the body are also affected.

-Symptoms – The accompanying pathologic conditions may include bone disease, bleeding diathesis (unusual tendency to bleed), hyperviscosity syndrome (symptoms triggered by thickening of the blood), renal disease, hypercalcemia (elevated levels of calcium in the blood), immunodeficiency and cytopenias (reduction in the number of both WBC and RBC) secondary to myelophthisis (bone marrow suppression secondary to marrow infiltration by tumor).
+The accompanying pathologic conditions may include bone disease, bleeding diathesis (unusual tendency to bleed), hyperviscosity syndrome (symptoms triggered by thickening of the blood), renal disease, hypercalcemia (elevated levels of calcium in the blood), immunodeficiency and cytopenias (reduction in the number of both WBC and RBC) secondary to myelophthisis (bone marrow suppression secondary to marrow infiltration by a tumor).

 Bleeding diathesis is caused when there is an interference with coagulation.
-It mainly results from high viscosity of the blood.
+It mainly results from the high viscosity of the blood.
 However, it can also result from epistaxis (bleeding from the nose) and gingival bleeding (bleeding from the gums).
 This can also lead to several clinical signs like dementia, depression, seizure activity, coma, ophthalmic abnormalities like dilated and tortuous retinal vessels, retinal hemorrhage and increased cardiac overload (it increases the risk of cardiomyopathy the most).

 Renal disease is fairly common in dogs with multiple myeloma.
 This can result from multiple factors like proteinuria (presence of excess protein in the urine), tumor infiltration into renal tissue, hypercalcemia, amyloidosis (variety of conditions in which amyloid proteins are abnormally deposited in organs), diminished perfusion secondary to hyperviscosity syndrome, dehydration and ascending urinary tract infection.

 Hypercalcemia is observed in approximately 15-20% of cases.
 Death in multiple myeloma mostly occurs due to susceptibility to infection and immunodeficiency.
-Normocytic (although red blood cells are normal in size they are less in number), normochromic (concentration of hemoglobin is normal within the standard range) and non-regenerative (the bone marrow loses the capacity to produce fresh RBC) anemia are present in approximately two thirds dogs with multiple myeloma.
+Normocytic (although red blood cells are normal in size they are less in number), normochromic (concentration of hemoglobin is normal within the standard range) and non-regenerative (the bone marrow loses the capacity to produce fresh RBC) anemia are present in approximately two-thirds dogs with multiple myeloma.
 These factors also result in thrombocytopenia (presence of few platelets in the blood), leukopenia (decrease of white blood cells in the blood) in one-third and one-fourth of dogs approximately.

-Cardiac complications result from excessive cardiac overload, myocardial hypoxia (blood deficiency in the myocardium due to lack of oxygen supply) secondary to hyperviscosity.
+Cardiac complications result from excessive cardiac overload, and myocardial hypoxia (blood deficiency in the myocardium due to lack of oxygen supply) secondary to hyperviscosity.

 Thoracic, abdominal and skeletal survey radiographs, bone mineral density analysis (DEXA scan) and MRI scans of bone marrow, biopsy of osteolytic lesions, coagulation assessment and serum viscosity measurements are some of the diagnostic techniques recommended in case of multiple myeloma.

-Skeletal radiographs are useful for detecting and determining the extent for osteolytic lesions (‘punched out’ area of severe bone loss).
+Thoracic and abdominal radiographs screen for bony lesions if there are any on the skeletal areas.
+Skeletal radiographs are useful for detecting and determining the extent of osteolytic lesions (‘punched out’ areas of severe bone loss).

-Sometimes biopsy of osteolytic lesions is needed for diagnosis.
+Sometimes a biopsy of osteolytic lesions is needed for diagnosis.
 Coagulation assessments like platelet count, PT (prothrombin time), PTT (partial thromboplastin time) and serum viscosity measurements are performed in case of clinical hemorrhage.

-A complete blood count, including a platelet count is recommended bi-weekly for 2 months of therapy and monthly thereafter.
-But in the event of myelosuppression the dosage of melphalan has to be altered.
+A complete blood count, including a platelet count, is recommended bi-weekly for 2 months of therapy and monthly thereafter.
+But in the event of myelosuppression, the dosage of melphalan has to be altered.

 Cyclophosphamide has been used alone or in combination with melphalan in dogs with multiple myeloma.
 However, there are no reports to indicate its superiority to melphalan therapy.
 Cyclophosphamide is generally recommended for patients with severe hypercalcemia or widespread systemic involvement (involvement of multiple organs).
 Because of its minimal effects on thrombocytes (cells that induce blood clotting), it may be administered in patients who have developed thrombocytopenia as a result of prolonged melphalan use.